jsweitzer/WallyMcScrapesAlot/README.md

 # WallyMcScrapesAlot

-Pulls images from popular subreddits and allows you to set them as your wallpaper
+An android app that pulls images from popular subreddits and allows the user to set them as their wallpaper